-Through practical activities based on the needs and interests of our children, we teach children as a whole cohort, in small groups and individually through themed topics.
-The teaching is a combination of direct teaching and continuous provision opportunities, which are planned to encourage children to develop their learning independently through exploration and challenge.
+Learning will take place through practical activities based on the needs and interests of our children, and through purposeful cross-curricular learning.
+In F1, children mainly experience the seven areas of learning through Continuous Provision and small group/1:1 activities supported by an adult.
+In F2, we teach children as a whole cohort, in small groups and individually.
+The teaching is a combination of direct teaching and continuous provision opportunities, which are planned to encourage independent learning, exploration and challenge.
 Embedded throughout the EYFS curriculum are the 'characteristics of effective learning' which capture how children learn and engage, through their engagement - playing and exploration, active learning - how motivated they are in their learning and how they think creatively and critically.

 The four key principles in the statutory framework guide the teaching and learning in EYFS - 1.
-A unique Child, 2.
+A Unique Child, 2.
 Positive Relationships, 3.
 Enabling Environments, 4.
 Learning and Development.